somaxcodes/loglens/README.md

 ## Known Limitations

-- **Hostnames are not redacted** by design (field 2 of each syslog line, e.g. `pradeep`).
+- **Hostnames are not redacted** by design.
 They're useful for multi-host grouping and conventionally low-sensitivity; redact them via a custom `--config` pattern if needed.
 - IPs and version strings not adjacent to a `-suffix` or the word `version` remain ambiguous.
 A standalone `1.2.3.4` is always treated as an IP.
 - Path-based username detection keys off `/home/`, `/Users/`, `/mnt/c/Users/`; usernames in other path shapes won't be caught.
 - Only syslog-style logs are parsed into structured fields (timestamp/host/service/pid).
 Other formats (application stack traces, Windows Event Log, JSON logs) are not currently supported.